eMedical is an online prescription pharmacy in Australia

 - S8 medication cannot be supplied.
 Medications in this category are considered dangerous or needing refrigeration.

 - S3 medications may be available over the counter at a physical pharmacy, but only if the pharmacist has personally counselled you about their use. eMedical Pharmacy Online requires you to send a prescription before we can dispense S3 medications.
-This is a legal requirement in the State of Victoria to ensure that patients recieve adequate advice and counselling about medications.
+The legal requirement in the State of Victoria to ensure that patients receive adequate advice and counselling about medications.

 - Generic products refer to medications that contain the same active ingredients but are made by other companies.
 They may be cheaper than the brand that your doctor has prescribed, and you may opt for another brand.
 Our pharmacist will check your selection at the time of dispensing.